-Technical Assistance to the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
-To support BARMM in developing and implementing child-focused programs, including health and nutrition interventions, the DSWD and DOH will provide technical assistance and capacity-building support to the region.
-The DoH and DSWD will provide technical assistance to the BARMM Ministry of Social Services to strengthen management of nutrition interventions.
+Technical Assistance to the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM)To support BARMM in developing and implementing child-focused programs, including health and nutrition interventions, the DOH and DSWD will provide technical assistance and capacity-building support to the region, specifically the BARMM Ministry of Social Services to strengthen management of nutrition interventions.

 One of the key gaps to address would be barriers to accessing health and nutrition services among IPs.
 The project will therefore support a benchmark assessment of IP and ethnicity data and information systems across the participating institutions at national and local levels to systematically improve tracking performance among indigenous communities.
-The project will also provide training on culturally sensitive techniques and practices to relevant staff, to support implementation of the package of nutrition and essential MCH interventions and services at national and local levels, and to the participating LGUs.
-Where feasible, the project will encourage the recruitment and training of IP to become community health workers in their own communities, effectively reducing social and cultural constraints and enhancing access and acceptability.
+The project will also provide training on culturally sensitive techniques and practices to relevant staff, to support implementation of the package of nutrition and